-- Dickinson students enrolled in a non-Dickinson program may receive up to a maximum of 4 course credits for one semester. - To take more than 4 credits per semester, a student must petition Carla Maranto-Arnold, Assistant Director of Education Abroad.
-In her absence, students may also address their petitions to the Associate Provost and Executive Director of the Center for Global Study and Engagement.
+- Dickinson students enrolled in a non-Dickinson program may receive up to a maximum of 4 course credits for one semester. - To take more than 4 credits per semester, a student must petition Samantha Brandauer, Director of Education Abroad.
+In her absence, students may also address their petitions to the Executive Director of CGSE.
 If a student registers for more than the maximum credits allowed without the permission of the Center for Global Study and Engagement, the course credit will not transfer.
-Students will also be responsible for any additional fees for doing this.

 Upon return to the Dickinson, students must complete an Enrollment in Another Institution Form.
 Seniors are required to submit this form prior to the course request period for their last semester.
 If the form is not in the Registrar's Office by that time, the student will not be permitted to participate in the course request period.
 Please note that this form is required whether a student is seeking major, minor, distribution, or general credit.
-After obtaining the required signatures, the student should bring the form to Center for Global Study and Engagement for approval by the Assistant Director for Education Abroad.
+After obtaining the required signatures, the student should bring the form to the Center for Global Study and Engagement for approval by the Study Abroad Coordinator.
 The form will then be forwarded to the Registrar's Office.
 Students should work directly with their host program to ensure that an official transcript is sent to the Registrar's Office as soon as possible after the program has ended.